Calm

 1. Knowing

-You know that you have to do something differently for things to change and it’s painful to go through the process of change.
+You know that you have to do something differently for things to change and it’s painful to go through the process.

-When you want things to change, whether it’s for your body to be different, your relationship with food to be different or to feel like you can be present in the moment so you can change things is difficult.
+It’s complicated when you want things to change, whether it’s for your body to be different, your relationship with food to be different, or to feel like you can be present in the moment so you can change things.

 A question that helps to narrow the focus is:

-Ultimately you know that these tactics don’t lead to the long term change you really want freedom from stress, stress eating and burnout.
+Ultimately, you know that these tactics don’t lead to long-term change.
+You want freedom from stress, stress eating, and burnout.

 It’s a challenge to keep moving forward when the path is unsure and the changes you experience are ones you only feel from the inside.